leonjza/frida-boot/course/3-chapter-3/channels.md

 ## a small refactor

-Now one of the big things that you should see in this script is that we have both JavaScipt and Python in a single file.
+Now one of the big things that you should see in this script is that we have both JavaScript and Python in a single file.
 That's fine for small scripts, but not so much for larger programs, so, let's refactor our tool to read the JavaScript from a file instead.
 This way, we have the Python code in a single file, and the JavaScript code in another.
 For example:

 ```javascript
 // index.js